erhantopcu/erhantopcu/README.md

 <div>
  <p>
 I'm a Mechatronics Engineer, also working on frontend-backend development.
-I am a fast learner, hardworking and adaptable to teamwork.
+I am eager to learn, hardworking and adaptable to teamwork.
 Since my previous work was focused on design and computation, I believe that I will achieve good works on the front and back sides of websites and applications in the future.

 </p>
 </div>